awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-tutorial-s2d.md

 To provision storage, create a storage pool and then create volumes in that pool\.
 To keep thing simple, by default, the [Enable\-ClusterS2D](https://technet.microsoft.com/en-us/itpro/powershell/windows/failoverclusters/enable-clusterstoragespacesdirect) command creates a pool using all of the disks available in the cluster\.
 With this command we configured the storage pool name as "S2D Pool\."

 Once volumes are created, they become accessible to every node in the cluster\.
-The volumes can then be assigned to a specific role in the cluster, such as a file server role; or, they can be assigned as [Cluster Shared Volumes](https://docs.microsoft.com/en-us/windows-server/failover-clustering/failover-cluster-csvs) \(CSV\)\.
+The volumes can then be assigned to a specific role in the cluster, such as a file server role; or, they can be assigned as [cluster shared volumes](https://docs.microsoft.com/en-us/windows-server/failover-clustering/failover-cluster-csvs) \(CSV\)\.
 A CSV is accessible to the entire cluster, which means that every node in this cluster can write\-read to this volume\.

 To improve performance, we recommend you use fixed provisioning and a ReFS file system for CSV\.
 Sector size depends on what type of workloads will be deployed on the cluster\.
 For more information on sector size, see [Cluster Size Recommendations for ReFS and NTFS](https://blogs.technet.microsoft.com/filecab/2017/01/13/cluster-size-recommendations-for-refs-and-ntfs/)\.
 For improved local read performance, we recommend that you align the CSV with the node hosting your application or workload\.
 You can have multiple CSV and multiple applications spread across nodes\.

-**Create a Cluster Shared Volume \(CSV\)**
+**Create a cluster shared volume \(CSV\)**
 + Use the [New\-Volume](https://docs.microsoft.com/en-us/powershell/module/storage/new-volume?view=win10-ps) command to create a new 1TB CSV\.

   ```